ClickHouse/rust_vendor/rustls/README.md

 to a wider set of architectures and environments, or compliance requirements.
 See the [`crypto::CryptoProvider`] documentation for more details.

-Specifying `default-features = false` when depending on rustls will remove the dependency on aws-lc-rs.
+Specifying `default-features = false` when depending on rustls will remove the implicit dependency on aws-lc-rs.

-Rustls requires Rust 1.63 or later.
+Rustls requires Rust 1.71 or later.
 It has an optional dependency on zlib-rs which requires 1.75 or later.

 [ring-target-platforms]: https://github.com/briansmith/ring/blob/2e8363b433fa3b3962c877d9ed2e9145612f3160/include/ring-core/target.h#L18-L64
 [`crypto::CryptoProvider`]: https://docs.rs/rustls/latest/rustls/crypto/struct.CryptoProvider.html